marameref/marameref/README.md

 ### Bio:

-Omo Ike is a talented software engineer with expertise in Python, MLOps, JavaScript, and backend development.
+Amarachi Omereife is a talented DevOps/MLOPS Engineer with expertise in Python, Docker, Kubernetes, Bash, powershell, etc and backend development.

 ### Streetcred: